Make Your Presentations Poetic

 Each presentation you create should feel distinct, in a way that suits its unique purpose.

 The other important point here is to be distinctive—which means taking special care to avoid cliché in subject matter, wording, and image choice.

 Poetry in Practice: Instead of using templates for your presentations, select fonts and images to reinforce your mood and theme.
 As you develop each presentation, keep formatting and even image palettes as cohesive as possible to sustain the mood.

 Poetry is strongly associated with rhythm, with cadence, with well-chosen words.
 You can play with alliteration (the repetition of consonants), assonance (the repetition of vowel sounds), or even rhyme as you title your talk and script your slides.

-Poetry in Practice: Allow yourself time, and a few edit passes, to explore possibilities for word choice—you might even use an online dictionary, thesaurus, or rhyming dictionary for ideas.
+Poetry in Practice: Allow yourself time, and a few edit passes, to explore possibilities for word choice—you might consult a thesaurus or rhyming dictionary for ideas.
 If you land on a poetic, powerful phrase, try repeating it at intervals throughout your presentation to underscore its rhythmic resonance.